Australian bass

-The Australian bass (Macquaria novemaculeata) is a small- to medium-sized species of primarily freshwater (but estuarine spawning) fish found in coastal rivers and streams along the east coast of Australia.
-A member of the genus Macquaria (although some researchers place it in the genus Percalates instead) from the family Percichthyidae (temperate perches), the Australian bass is an important member of the native fish assemblages found in east coast river systems.
+The Australian bass (Percalates novemaculeata) is a small-to-medium-sized species of primarily freshwater (but estuarine spawning) ray-finned fish found in coastal rivers and streams along the east coast of Australia.
+A member of the genus Percalates from the order Centrarchiformes, the Australian bass is an important member of the native fish assemblages found in east coast river systems.
 It is a native predatory fish and an extremely popular game fish species among anglers.
 The species was simply called perch in most coastal rivers where it was caught until the 1960s, when the name "Australian bass" started to gain popularity.

 Taxonomy

-Australian bass (Macquaria novemaculeata) are closely related and very similar in appearance to estuary perch (Macquaria colonorum).
+Australian bass (Percalates novemaculeata) are closely related and very similar in appearance to estuary perch (Percalates colonorum).
 The estuarine perch, however, tends to stay in the estuarine reaches and (occasionally) in the extreme lower freshwater reaches.
 Although hybridization between the two species is rare overall, it is relatively common in the far southern extremities of the range of the Australian bass.

 In the 1970s Australian bass and estuary perch were moved into the genus Macquaria – one of a number of Australian genera in the family Percichthyidae – along with two species of native perch from the Murray-Darling Basin, golden perch (Macquaria ambigua) and Macquarie perch (Macquaria australasica).
 Prior to that, Australian bass and estuary perch were in a separate genus, Percalates.
 (The generic name Percalates is a compound of the generic names Perca and Lates, and arose from an early, erroneous taxonomic belief that Australian bass were an old world perch related to barramundi (Lates calcarifer)).

-Results from recent research using genetic MtDNA analysis indicate Australian bass and estuary perch do belong in a separate genus to golden perch and Macquarie perch, and has resulted some in researchers resurrecting the genus Percalates and referring to Australian bass and estuary perch as Percalates novemaculeata and Percalates colonorum respectively.

-A rather surprising and unexpected finding of this research is that the putative genus Percalates (i.e. Australian bass and estuary perch) appears to be genetically closer to the genus Maccullochella (Murray cod and other cod species) than to the remnant genus Macquaria (golden perch and Macquarie perch).
+Results from research using genetic MtDNA analysis revealed that Australian bass and estuary perch are not closely related to golden perch and Macquarie perch, which resulted in researchers resurrecting the genus Percalates and referring to Australian bass and estuary perch as Percalates novemaculeata and Percalates colonorum respectively.
+Unexpectedly Percalates was found to be genetically closer to the genus Maccullochella (Murray cod and other cod species) than to the remnant genus Macquaria (golden perch and Macquarie perch).
+However, more recent studies have found Percalates to be the earliest-diverging genus within the order Centrarchiformes, being only distantly related to Macquaria and other percichthyids, and have been placed in their own putative family Percalatidae.

 Steindachner does not explicitly state the reasons behind the surprisingly ambiguous specific name novemaculeata that he created for Australian bass.
 There are several possibilities.
 It may be a Latin rendering of "new" (novem) and "spotted" (maculeata) and refer to the distinct black blotches juvenile bass are temporarily marked with when very small (i.e. <6–7 cm).
 It may be a Latin rendering of "in an unusual manner" (nove) and "spotted" (maculeata) and refer to the specimens he examined being "spotted":

 The most likely explanation however is a Latin rendering of "nine" (novem) and "spines/needles" (aculeata) and refer to the spiny dorsal fin, which is relatively high and sharp and which Steindachner indicates is usually (but not always) composed of nine dorsal spines: